Germany arrests two Dutch citizens in cyber bank heist

-FRANKFURT German prosecutors said on Friday they had arrested two Dutch citizens suspected of taking part in a $45 million global cyber heist unveiled the previous day by U.S. authorities.
+FRANKFURT German prosecutors said on Friday they had arrested two Dutch citizens suspected of involvement in a $45 million (29 million pounds) global cyber heist unveiled the previous day by U.S. authorities.

-A 35-year-old man and a 56-year-old woman were caught on February 19 withdrawing 170,000 euros ($220,500) in Düsseldorf using Bank of Muscat credit cards.
-In total, $2.4 million dollars was withdrawn in seven German cities, the prosecutors said.
+A 35-year-old man and a 56-year-old woman were caught on February 19 withdrawing 170,000 euros in Düsseldorf using Bank of Muscat credit cards.
+In total, $2.4 million dollars had been withdrawn in seven German cities, the prosecutors said.

-On Thursday, U.S. prosecutors said an international criminal gang had stolen $45 million from two Middle Eastern banks by hacking into credit card processing firms and withdrawing money from cash machines in 27 countries.
+On Thursday, U.S. prosecutors said a criminal gang had stolen a total of $45 million from two Middle Eastern banks by hacking into credit card processing firms and withdrawing money from cash machines in 27 countries.

-The ringleaders of the global operation were believed to be outside the United States but U.S. prosecutors have declined to give details, citing the continuing investigation.
-Germany is the only other country so far to announce arrests.
+"We have arrested two Dutch people in Germany who apparently took part in this crime," a spokesman for the Düsseldorf prosecutor's office said.

 Germany's banking association, BdB, said it was not aware of any banks in Germany suffering losses as a result of the scheme.

-Dominican police on Friday confirmed that the eighth, Alberto Lajud-Pena, allegedly the leader of the New York cell, was killed in the Dominican Republic on April 27.

-Lajud-Pena was shot dead in a robbery at a house in the town of San Francisco de Macoris, about 100 miles northeast of Santo Domingo, local police said.
-Investigators found $100,000 in cash in the house, as well as an M-16 assault rifle, two 9 mm pistols, a revolver, ammunition clips and a telescopic sight.
-It was not clear if the killing or the money were related to the cyber thefts.
+The global ringleaders are believed to be outside the United States and prosecutors have declined to give details, citing the continuing investigation.

-According to the Justice Department, the hackers allegedly increased the available balance and withdrawal limits on prepaid MasterCard debit cards issued by Bank of Muscat of Oman, and National Bank of Ras Al Khaimah PSC (RAKBANK) of the United Arab Emirates.
+The hackers allegedly increased the available balance and withdrawal limits on prepaid MasterCard debit cards issued by Bank of Muscat of Oman, and National Bank of Ras Al Khaimah PSC (RAKBANK) of the United Arab Emirates, according to the complaint.

 They then distributed counterfeit debit cards to "cashers" around the world, enabling them to siphon millions of dollars from cash machines in a matter of hours, the complaint said.